platformsh/platformsh-docs/src/configuration/app/variables.md

 Only prefixed variables may be set from the `.platform.app.yaml` file.
 Some prefixes have specific meaning while others are only significant to a particular application.
 Nested variables will be automatically converted into a nested array or list structure as appropriate to the language.

-For example, the following section in `.platform.app.yaml` will set a single variable named `env:AUTHOR` to the value `Larry`.
+For example, the following section in `.platform.app.yaml` will set a single variable named `env:AUTHOR` to the value `Juan`.

 ```yaml
 variables: